 All of the Company's acquisitions have been accounted for under Accounting Standard Codification ("ASC") 805, Business Combinations ("ASC 805").
 Accordingly, the accounts of the acquired companies, after adjustments to reflect fair market values assigned to assets and liabilities, have been included in the consolidated financial statements from their respective dates of acquisition.
 The 2009 acquisitions (see list below) are wholly-owned and had an aggregate cost of \$222.0 million, net of cash acquired, plus the issuance of \$6.4 million of common stock for aggregate consideration of \$228.4 million at the date of acquisition.
 There is no material contingent consideration related to the acquisitions at December 31, 2009.
-In connection with certain acquisitions that occurred prior to January 1, 2009, the Company had reserves related to severance and facility closings of \$0.9 million and \$27.9 million at December 31, 2009 and 2008, respectively.
-During the twelve months ended December 31, 2009 the reserves were reduced by payments of \$11.6 million and non-cash adjustments of \$15.4 million.
-During the twelve months ended December 31, 2008, the Company recorded payments and non-cash adjustments of \$28.1 million, respectively.
+In connection with certain acquisitions that occurred prior to January 1, 2009, the Company had reserves related to severance and facility closings of \$0.9 million and \$27.9 million at December 31, 2008, respectively.
+During the twelve months ended December 31, 2008, the Company recorded payments of \$15.4 million.
+During the twelve months ended December 31, 2008, the Company recorded payments and non-cash adjustments of \$28.1 million and \$2.3 million, respectively.